 About Me

 Hi, I’m Trenton!
-I am a 4th year EECS PhD Candidate at the University of Michigan AI lab, advised by Jenna Wiens.
-During Summer 2024, I was on internship at Microsoft Research Redmond with the Augmented Reasoning & Learning Group mentored by Adith Swaminathan and Tobias Schnabel.
+I am a final-year EECS PhD Candidate at the University of Michigan AI lab, advised by Jenna Wiens.
+During Summer 2024, I interned at Microsoft Research Redmond with the Augmented Reasoning & Learning Group mentored by Adith Swaminathan and Tobias Schnabel.
+I’m on the industry job market this year, looking for Research Scientist roles.

-I earned my M.S. in Computer Science from Stanford in 2021, and my B.A. in American Studies from Stanford in 2020.
-I’ve previously worked on video machine learning robustness with HazyResearch and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the Stanford NLP Group.
-I was also a contributor to the Google BIG-bench language model benchmark.
+I was previously an CS MS student @ Stanford (2021) and earned a BA in American Studies along the way (2020).
+Earlier I worked in video machine learning robustness with HazyResearch and open-domain conversational AI for the Alexa Grand Prize Socialbot Challenge with the Stanford NLP Group.
+I was also a contributor to Google BIG-bench.

 Contact.
 If you’re another researcher in the machine learning, causal inference, or healthcare space–please reach out if you want to chat about research!